 Personal Trainer Master's Degrees

 While it is not necessary for personal trainers to earn graduate degrees, some master's degree programs in the field do exist.
-Graduate degree programs provide individuals with comprehensive knowledge of how the human body works and includes courses on human movement and functional anatomy.
-Students enrolled in a personal trainer master's degree program also learn how to design fitness programs and can go on to become athletic directors, physical education teachers and professional personal trainers.
+Graduates in these programs draw from knowledge gained at the undergraduate level and apply it to more extensive studies in human movement and functional anatomy.
+Students learn how to design fitness programs and evaluate health programs.
+Some typical coursework at this level includes:

 - Exercise physiology